 Improve Your Life #4: Attitude of Gratitude

-Thinking about the people and stuff we are grateful for makes us feel happier.
-There has been a lot of scientific research about gratitude and the results show that it really works for most people.
-On the positive side grateful people are happier, more satisfied with their lives and social relationships.
-On the other hand they are less depressed and less stressed out.
+Thinking about the people and things we are grateful for makes us feel happier.
+There has been a lot of scientific research about gratitude, and the results show that it really works for most people.
+On the positive side, grateful people are happier, more satisfied with their lives and social relationships.
+On the other hand, they are less depressed and less stressed out.

-Attitude of gratitude works in almost every aspect of your life.
-Grateful people have higher levels of control of their environments, personal growth, purpose in life, and self acceptance.
-When it comes to dealing with problems of everyday life then grateful people have more positive ways of coping with the difficulties they experience.
+The attitude of gratitude works in almost every aspect of your life.
+Grateful people have higher levels of control of their environments, personal growth, purpose in life, and self-acceptance.
+When it comes to dealing with the problems of everyday life, then grateful people have more positive ways of coping with the difficulties they experience.
 Grateful people are more likely to ask for help from other people and learn from the experience.

-Gratefulness makes you more resilient and you will spend more time planning how to deal with the problem.
-Grateful people are less likely to trying to avoid or deny the problems.
+Gratefulness makes you more resilient, and you will spend more time planning how to deal with the problem.
+Grateful people are less likely to try to avoid or deny the problems.
 As I pointed out in the first tip some time ago Talk to People and Solve Your Problems.

 Grateful people sleep better, and this seems to be because they think less negative and more positive thoughts just before going to sleep.

-Considering that all this stuff is based on solid scientific research, it’s amazing that almost nobody does it regularly.
-In a last few weeks I have done this daily and my happiness is definitely higher (of course there may be other factors involved).
+Considering that all these findings come from solid scientific research, it’s amazing that almost nobody does it regularly.
+In the last few weeks, I have done gratitude exercises every day, and my happiness is higher (of course, there may be other factors involved).

 [T]he longest lasting effects were caused by the act of writing “gratitude journals” where participants were asked to write down three things they were grateful for every day.
 These participants’ happiness scores also increased and continued to increase each time they were tested periodically after the experiment.
 In fact, the greatest benefits were usually found to occur around six months after treatment began.
 This exercise was so successful that although participants were only asked to continue the journal for a week, many participants continued to keep the journal long after the study was over.
-Similar results have been found from studies conducted by Emmons and McCullough (2003). ~~Wikipedia
+Emmons and McCullough conducted similar studies in 2003 and got the same results. ~~Wikipedia

-Start with the gratitude journal, but when you feel ready go out and really thank the people who make your live happier.
+Start with the gratitude journal, but when you feel ready, go out and really thank the people who make your life happier.

 My list of stuff I’m grateful for today: